 Cancer is the leading worldwide cause of mortality in people aged younger than 70 years old in 48 countries and the second cause in another 43 countries, according to the estimates of premature deaths from the World Health Organization (WHO) in 2015.
 Cancer incidence and mortality are rapidly growing worldwide depending on ageing and growth of the population; they reflect changes in prevalence and distribution of the main risk factors for cancer, such as diet and smoking.
 In the twenty-first century, cancer is expected to rank worldwide as the leading mortality cause and the most significant obstacle to increasing life expectancy [1].

-Early diagnosis of cancer is a key element in cancer therapy to reduce mortality rates, as patients could start therapies earlier and benefit from them longer.
-The recent and continuous progress in molecular biology and cancer development studies have made therapies more specific and effective.
-“Targeted therapies” refers to newly designed drugs made to interfere with protein production that play important roles in cancer growth or progression; nowadays, these therapies aim to be patient-specific and target tumour cells within the complex networks of cancer regulatory factors, such as stress signals and DNA damage [2].
+Early diagnosis of cancer is a key element in cancer therapy to reduce mortality rates, as patients could start therapies earlier and derive benefit from them for longer.
+The recent and continuous progress in molecular biology and cancer development studies has resulted in more targeted and effective therapies.
+“Targeted therapies” refers to newly designed drugs that interfere with protein production that play important roles in cancer growth or progression; nowadays, these therapies aim to be patient-specific and target tumour cells within the complex networks of cancer regulatory factors, such as stress signals and DNA damage [2].

-Screening tests represent the tools currently used for early detection and for post-treatment follow up.
-These tests are based on the identification of tumour biomarkers.
+Screening tests are currently used for early detection and are based on the identification of tumour biomarkers.
 Biomarkers are found in multiple biofluids and body tissues; they can be used for different purposes, such as screening, diagnosis, staging or disease monitoring.

 Screening tests accuracy represents a major issue in the evaluation of their utility.
-Sensitivity and specificity are the statistical parameters majorly taken into consideration during the evaluation; the former is related to the ability of the test to identify true positives over false negatives and the latter to identify true negatives over false positives [3].
+Sensitivity and specificity are the statistical parameters taken into consideration during the evaluation; the former is related to the ability of the test to identify true positives over false negatives and the latter to identify true negatives over false positives [3].
 Prostate-Specific Antigen (PSA) and other cancer antigens tests, such as CA 19-9 (gastrointestinal and pancreatic tumour marker) and CA 125 (ovarian tumour marker) are currently used in cancer detection, however – even though they have high specificity values around and over 90% – their sensitivity fluctuates from 50-62% (CA 125) [4] to 72% (PSA) [5] and 79-81% (CA 19-9) [6].
 Moreover, when considering sensitivity and specificity with the cancer prevalence in the screened population, the resultant Positive Predictive Values (PPV) are low and insufficient to predict the presence of cancer in the screened population.
-In addition, this often leads to overdiagnosis and overtreatment which are unwarranted and unwanted [3].
-Following these screening tests, a patient follows the diagnostic pathway discussed in Figure 1, highlighting the importance of accurate and effective initial tests for early diagnosis as a route into clinical investigation and treatment.
+In addition, this often leads to overdiagnosis and overtreatment which is both unwarranted and unnecessary [3].
+Following these screening tests, a patient follows the diagnostic pathway as shown in Figure 1, which highlights the importance of accurate and effective initial tests for early diagnosis as a route into clinical investigation and treatment.

 Cancer research has thoroughly explored different scientific fields and techniques in the past few decades to overcome early detection related issues.
-The potential of analytical techniques in the clinical environment, such as infrared (IR) spectroscopy for the analysis of biofluids, has been widely proven by numerous proof-of-principle studies; low-cost, non-invasiveness, rapidity, high sensitivity and high specificity are the most significant characteristics of what could easily become a powerful clinical tool.
+The potential of analytical techniques in the clinical environment, such as infrared (IR) spectroscopy for the analysis of biofluids, has been widely proven by numerous proof-of-principle studies.
+It is low-cost, non-invasive, rapid, highly sensitive and specific – features that make it a potentially powerful clinical tool.
 The future of early detection depends on the successful development of translation into the clinic [7].